Skip to main content

 When to use

 Choose this approach when you aim to sustain a smooth ramp-up and ramp-down of request rates.
-Usually, this simulation type is used to test Open systems where you control the arrival rate of users.
-Additionally, this simulation type is commonly employed for testing websites and HTTP APIs.
+Usually, this simulation type is used to test Open model where you control the arrival rate of requests.

 info